lvqq/aries/README.md

   --no-autoMock         Do not generate the mock response automatically when there is no example in schema
 ```

-### .ariesrc.js
+### .ariesrc
-Add `.ariesrc.js` in your project root directory.
+Add `.ariesrc.ts` or `.ariesrc.js` in your project root directory.
 Support all options in command.
-And the command line has a higher priority than `.ariesrc.js`
+And the command line has a higher priority than `.ariesrc`

 | Property | Type  | Required | Default | Description |
 | ----- | ----- | ----- | ----- | ----- |